TheineAddict/Null-Expected/src/data/posts/author1/2025/12/qa-to-release-manager-career-lessons-2025.md

 slug: "qa-to-release-manager-career-lessons-2025"
 ---

-2025 didn’t feel like a career change.
-It felt like a **lens change**.
+The past few years didn’t feel like a career change.
+They felt like a **lens change**.

 I didn’t wake up one morning and decide I’m “done with QA.”
-I’m still made of QA—skepticism, curiosity, the reflex to trace outcomes back to assumptions.
+I’m still made of QA - skepticism, curiosity, the reflex to trace outcomes back to assumptions.
 What shifted was the *shape* of the work: from **“I help teams build quality into what we ship”** to **“I design how we ship without breaking the organisation.”**

 Being in QA trained me to think in systems: intent, risk, feedback loops, and the human incentives that quietly decide outcomes.
 Release management trained me to turn that thinking into **decisions**—and to feel, in real time, the hidden cost of getting them wrong.